cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/import-assets.md

 1. Create a spreadsheet in Google Sheets.
 2. Create a Google Sheets connection.
-3. Select a recipe and customize it.
+3. Find and select the recipe
 4. Copy and customize the recipe
 5. Start the recipe